Tips to Remember Upon Receiving Your Rug

 Rugs can be slightly out of square due to the natural imperfections of the roll.

 All natural fibers eventually return to their original colors.
 Bleached products darken over time, and colored fibers fade.
-Avoid direct sunlight.
+Avoid direct sunlight to maintain the color of your rug.

 Showroom samples may not match current inventory.
 Roll differences are more significant with natural fibers than with synthetic ones.
 Material from different rolls seldom turn out to be exactly the same color.